tigerbeetle/tigerbeetle/src/vsr/README.md

 Upon receiving a `start_view` for the new view, the backup installs the suffix, transitions to `status=normal`, and begins repair.

+A `start_view` contains the following headers (which may overlap):

+  - The suffix: `pipeline_prepare_queue_max` headers from the head op down.
+  - The "hook": the header of any previous checkpoint triggers within our repairable range.
+    This helps a lagging replica catch up.
+(There are at most 2).
+  - The "repair-min": the header of the earliest op that the primary currently guarantees is repairable.
+    Backups use this to determine when they should repair their WAL vs fallback to state transfer.

 ## Protocol: Repair Journal

 `request_headers` and `headers` repair gaps or breaks in a replica's journal headers.